 Allergies rarely cause just a runny nose.
 There are almost always other symptoms, such as:

 - Paw licking

-The best way to treat allergies is to minimise your dog’s exposure to the allergen.
-This can be difficult, especially if you don’t know what’s triggering the symptoms.
+The best way to treat allergies is to minimize your dog’s exposure to the allergen.
+This can be difficult, especially if you don’t know what’s triggering the symptoms in your dog.

-For this reason, it’s important to visit a vet if you notice signs of an allergy.
-They might recommend treatments such as antihistamines or an allergy test.
+For this reason, you must visit a vet if you notice signs of an allergy.
+They might recommend treatments such as antihistamines and steroids to help with the symptoms.

 Infections are another common cause of a runny nose in dogs.
-But unlike allergies, the discharge due to infection is usually thick or coloured.
+But unlike allergies, the discharge due to infection is usually thick or colored.

 - Odorous discharge

 - Mucus build-up